 As well as providing higher level optimisations through setpoint recommendations, the ML models also make the local control system, such as an ABB Ability Expert Optimiser, more impactful.

 In cement the large variable set with complex interrelationships gives a useful by-product whereby the ML models are able to reliably identify sensor failures.
 Fixing critical sensor inputs allows the local control system to operate more efficiently and regularly at each cement plant.
 Critical sensor inputs can be checked against other related indications to confirm accuracy.
-For example in Delta Zero a Weighfeeder “software sensor” runs in parallel to the actual sensor.
+For example in the Carbon Re technology a Weighfeeder “software sensor” runs in parallel to the actual sensor.
 Not only does it detect a sensor failure, it also provides an interim measurement which can be used by the Expert System until the physical sensor is repaired at the next plant shutdown.

 Another example of the symbiosis is how Machine Learning models are providing more detailed and regular data inputs to aid the local high-level control system.
 At most cement plants sampling of clinker quality for Free Lime and C3S is at hourly or two-hourly intervals.
 These readings are fed back into the Expert System to reduce underburning and overburning.
 Remote ML models help in three ways.
 Firstly they provide a prediction of the Free Lime and C3S between samples, according to the changes in other interrelated variables in the pre-calciner, kiln and cooler.
 Secondly they remove the 1 hour time-lag from taking a sample to feeding back the quality readings: removing the 1 hour lag allows the Expert System to react more quickly to changes in clinker quality.
 Finally, comparing the ML model output to the clinker sample output acts as a quality retest flag… ensuring the Expert System doesn’t react to poor sample data.